 - Prevent Tartar and Plaque Build-up

 Dental disease in dogs is usually caused by the build-up of food particles and bacteria around the base of the teeth near the gumline.
-If it is not removed, it will combine with their saliva and result in tartar, which attaches itself strongly to the teeth and is extremely tough to remove.
-Once it is on there, it will irritate the gums and lead to inflammation and infection.
-Brushing your dog’s teeth at least twice a week is one of the best ways of removing plaque before it turns into tartar.
+If not removed, it will combine with their saliva and result in tartar, which attaches itself strongly to the teeth and is extremely tough to remove.
+Once it is on there, it will irritate the gums and lead to inflammation and sometimes even infections.
+Brushing your dog’s teeth at least twice a week either with a finger brush or a long-handle brush and pet-friendly toothpaste is one of the best ways of removing plaque before it turns into tartar.

 - Reduce the Risk of Other Health Problems

-If you let tartar build up on your dog’s teeth, it can lead to oral diseases.
-And these can end up causing more severe problems in other parts of your dog’s body, including their internal organs such as their heart.
+If you let tartar build up on your dog’s teeth, it can lead to oral diseases such as gum disease and tooth cavities.
+These, in turn, can end up causing more severe problems in other parts of your dog’s body, including their internal organs such as their heart.
 Not only could these problems end up being dangerous to your dog, but they are also likely to be expensive to put right.
 Bear in mind that dogs are often very good at hiding pain, so you may not realize that they have developed a serious dental issue until it has become very advanced.

 - Protects Teeth for Longer

 Your dog’s teeth go through a lot.
 As well as munching on their food, dogs have a natural instinct to bite and chew objects.
 If you don’t help them look after their pearly whites, these can end up wearing away, leading to pain and difficulty eating.
-In extreme situations, they can lose their teeth, which is obviously a highly unpleasant experience.
-Unlike you, your dog cannot look after their own teeth, so it is important that you help them by brushing them on a regular basis.
+In extreme situations, dogs can lose their teeth, which is obviously a highly unpleasant experience.
+Unlike you, your dog cannot look after their own teeth, so it is important that you help them by brushing them using a pet-friendly toothbrush and toothpaste on a regular basis.